apollographql/router/README.md

 ## Usage

-Apollo Router requires `configuration.yaml` and `supergraph.graphql`
-to be supplied.
+Apollo Router requires [a supergraph file](https://www.apollographql.com/docs/rover/supergraphs/) to be passed as the `--supergraph` argument and [optional configuration](https://www.apollographql.com/docs/router/configuration/). to be supplied.
 These are either located in the current directory or explicitly specified via flag, either by an absolute path, or a path relative to the current directory.